-Each batch of cake is good for one 8-inch layer of cake.
+- Each batch of cake is good for one 8-inch layer of cake (or 6 cupcakes).
 If you're building a two-layer cake adjust serving size to 12 and for three layers to 18.
 You guys will essentially be following our super easy brownie methodology (see video for reference).
-The ratios are a little different though, and there is some added flax for a more crumb-like texture.
+The ratios are a little different though, and there is some added flaxseed and coconut flour for a solid crumb.

-Add almond flour, flaxseed meal and baking powder to a medium bowl.
+- Add almond flour, flaxseed meal, coconut flour, baking powder and xanthan gum to a medium bowl.
 Whisk until thoroughly combined, set aside.

-Add butter (or coconut oil and cream), sweetener, cocoa powder, salt and espresso powder (optional) to a large heatproof bowl.
-Melt over a water bath whisking constantly (or use the microwave).
-You'll want to heat it up until most of the sweetener has melted and the mixture is well incorporated.
+- Add butter, heavy cream (or coconut oil and cream), cocoa powder, salt and espresso powder (optional) to a large heatproof bowl.
+Melt over a water bath whisking constantly (or use the microwave in small bursts).
 Remove from heat and allow the mixture to cool slightly.

-Add one egg at a time, whisking well after each one until completely incorporated.
-The texture should appear smooth, with all the sweetener dissolving into the mixture.
-If you used coconut oil, you want to be sure to mix it particularly well.
+- Add in the sweetener and one egg at a time, whisking well after each one until completely incorporated.
+The texture should appear smooth and thick, with all the sweetener dissolving into the mixture (if using erythritol, some granules may remain).
 Add the flour mixture, whisking vigorously until fully blended (about a minute).
-Pour into prepared cake pan.
+Pour batter into prepared pan.

-Bake for 15-19 minutes, or until set and a toothpick inserted comes out just clean.
-Check often after minute 15 to ensure your cake doesn't dry out.
-UPDATE: A reader reported back on hers baking faster, so check in on minute 11-13 for doneness.
-And if you're baking cupcakes, you'll want to do 8-13 minutes (I do 8 to keep them fudgy, just note the center collapses a bit!).
+- Bake for 15-19 minutes, or until set and a toothpick inserted comes out just clean.
+Check often after minute 15 to ensure your cake doesn't dry out, and always keep in mind, however, that your cake will continue to cook while cooling!

-Allow to cool for at least 30 minutes in the cake pan, before transferring to a rack.
-It'll be particularly fragile right out of the oven if you made it with xylitol, so you need to let it set.
+- Allow to cool for at least 30 minutes in the cake pan, before transferring to a rack.
+It'll be particularly fragile right out of the oven if you made it with xylitol or allulose, so you need to let it set.